 Explaining the magistrate’s decision to exclude the laptop, a spokesperson for the Ministry of the Attorney-General said that all magistrates and judges have full power over their courts so decisions on which electronic devices to permit are within the discretion they can exercise.

 Most judges are now computer-literate.
 In 2007 a British judge caused an outcry when he said that he didn’t understand the term “website” but that wasn’t because he was trapped in world of parchment and quill pens.
 He just needed a technical explanation of how a website, like the one in the criminal case before him, was constructed.

 Historically, judges have been more likely to object to lawyers’ accessories than their technologies.
 No advocate has been sent out for having a computer but, at different times, counsel have been judicially denounced for appearing in court with a beard, a white waistcoat, a ponytail, bracelets, brown suede shoes, earrings, and a priest’s cassock.

-Professor Gary Slapper is Director of the Centre for Law at the Open University.
+Gary Slapper is Professor of Law at The Open University.